bnielsen1965/node-mute-prompt/README.md

 ```

-## prompt (message, [muted])
+## prompt (message, [muted], [preset])

 Thanks [@zypA13510](https://github.com/zypA13510) for the suggestion and input
 for stateless operation.

 The prompt method is a stateless prompt and also returns a promise that
 resolves with the user input.
-The prompt method accepts two parameters, a
+The prompt method accepts a message string that
-string for the question prompt and an optional boolean to enable the muted
-output mode.
+will be presented to the user as a prompt.
+The second parameter is an optional
+boolean used to enable a muted input so the user's input will not be displayed
+on the screen.
+And the third parameter is an optional preset value that will be
+presented at the prompt for the user to accept or overwrite.

 When calling the question method without a muted parameter the muted value defaults
 to false and user input will be visible as they enter their answer at the prompt.